plmcdowe/Cisco-and-Bash/README.md

 >>> ![uname-func-1-R](https://github.com/user-attachments/assets/21a54686-85f4-4d4a-b128-061ed00e5982)
 >> ```Bash
 >> # Alternatively, you could constrain to an exact release using `uname -a` with a "," in your pattern
->> # Note also, you can eliminate storing the retun and simply test the command's returned status
+>> # Note also, you can eliminate storing the return and simply test the command's returned status
 >>   function version(){
 >>    if [[ `uname -a|grep '17.12.3,'` ]]; then printf 'compliant';
 >>    else printf 'not compliant'; fi;